Last Updated on August 25, 2023

 Below, we share a little taste about what creator/writer/executive producer Julian Fellowes (Downton Abbey) has in mind for the new season, filming in Rhode Island and New York state.

-If you need to catch up before the start of the second season, read about his tale of late 19th century New York City extravagance, here, and discover the real people and places featured in the series, here.
-The complete first season is streaming here.
+If you need to catch up before the start of the second season, the complete first season is streaming here.
+Discover the real people and places featured in the series, here.

 As we saw in Season 1 of “The Gilded Age,” the 1880s were a period of immense economic change, of huge fortunes made and lost, and of fierce rivalry between old money and new.